 Our Governance Standards also contain criteria that are intended to guide our Governance and Nominating Committee's considerations of diversity in identifying nominees for our Board of Directors.
 In particular, our Governance Standards provide that the members of our Board of Directors should collectively possess a broad range of talent, skill, expertise, background, and life experience useful to effective oversight of our business and affairs and sufficient to provide sound and prudent guidance with respect to our operations and interests.
-Our Board of Directors considers diversity as broadly construed to mean a variety of identities, perspectives, personal and professional experiences and backgrounds.
-This can be represented in characteristics that include but are not limited to race, ethnicity, national origin, gender and sexual orientation.
+Our Board of Directors considers diversity as broadly construed to mean a variety of perspectives, personal and professional experiences and backgrounds/identities.
 The self-assessments that are conducted each year by our Board of Directors and our Governance and Nominating Committee include an assessment of whether the Board's then current composition represents the broad range of talent, skill, expertise, background, and life experience that is called for by our Governance Standards.